 Cllr Ian Mackintosh (Angus Council) is a farmer (third generation) and member for Kirriemuir and Dean Ward.
-At present, lan is a member of NFUS Environment and Land Use Committee and has been president of Angus NFU twice.
+At present, Ian is a member of NFUS Environment and Land Use Committee and has been president of Angus NFU twice.
 He is a land manager member of Angus Local Access Forum.
-Ian has over 14 years experience in local government; is Depute Leader of the Council, Convener of the Council's Civic Licensing Committee and Convener of the Tayside Police Joint Board and is a member of Angus Community Planning Partnership. lan is a member of the River Tay Basin Management Area Advisory Group.
-He sits on the CNPA's Audit Committee.
+Ian has over 14 years experience in local government; is Depute Leader of the Council, Convener of the Council's Civic Licensing Committee and Convener of the Tayside Police Joint Board and is a member of Angus Community Planning Partnership.
+Ian is a member of the River Tay Basin Management Area Advisory Group.
+He sits on the CNPA's Audit committee.

-Anne MacLean OBE has an interest in Human Resource issues, disability rights and awareness, is Convener of Sight Action (Highland) and is a board member of the Highland Society for Blind People and the Royal National Institute of the Blind Scotland.
-She served as an Assessor for the Commissioner for Public Appointments in Scotland for six years until June 2007.
+Anne MacLean OBE has an interest in Human Resource issues, disability rights and awareness and is a board member of the Highland Society for Blind People and the Royal National Institute of the Blind Scotland.
+She served as an Assessor for the Commissioner for Public Appointments in Scotland for six years until June 2006.
 In January 2009 she was appointed Convener of the Mobility and Access Committee for Scotland.
-She chairs the CNPA Staffing and Recruitment Committee and sits on the Staff Consultative Forum.
+She Chairs the CNPA Staffing and Recruitment Committee and sits on the Staff Consultative Forum.